 So you’re thinking about starting a podcast?
 Does it seem overwhelming?
 Don’t know what gear you need?
 Wondering how to build an audience?
 In this article, I break down the major things involved in launching and maintaining a podcast that I had to learn the hard way.

 What hard way, you ask?
-I learned how to do all this by building two shows over the last three years.
-Wolf 359 is a Webby-Award nominated sci-fi audio drama series that’s been downloaded over 4 million times.
-We have a profitable merch store and an incredible community on Patreon that’s contributing over $2,500 per month.
-Most recently, we partnered with SiriusXM on a feature-film-length audio special for their new app, Spoke.
-I also recently conducted an experimental daily talk show, Focused as F*ck, that received over 60,000 downloads and 160 Apple Podcast / iTunes ratings & reviews in 60 days.
+I learned how to do all this by building over four shows in eight years.
+Wolf 359 is a Webby-Award nominated sci-fi audio drama series that’s been downloaded over 16 million times.
+We have a profitable merch store and an incredible community on Patreon that — at its height — contributed over $5,000 per month.
+Before we wrapped up the series, we were lucky enough to partner with SiriusXM on a feature-film-length audio special for their now dead app, Spoke (R.I.P.).
+In 2020, we set a category record fundraising over $40,000 for Unseen, an original fantasy audio fiction series.
+I also conducted an experimental daily talk show, Focused as F*ck, that received over 60,000 downloads and 160 Apple Podcast / iTunes ratings & reviews in its first 60 days.

 This article is intended as a reference guide and is not written to be read linearly.
 Skip around.
 Eat what you like.
 Bookmark it and come back for stuff as it’s relevant to you.
 It’s not going anywhere.
 This will be most useful if you already know what you want to talk about.
 If you’re still feeling that out, I recommend starting here.

 If you benefit from this and feel like returning the favor, please consider recommending it here (with that heart button), as well as sharing this article with someone(s) in your life you think would benefit as well!
 Also, I’d appreciate it if you’d follow me here (and wherever else you like), use any of the affiliate links/codes throughout that appeal to you, and choose to invest in my content creation on Patreon: